NotTani/LaTTe/README.md

 ![LaTTe Logo](https://github.com/NotTani/LaTTe/blob/main/project/logo.png?raw=true)

 LaTTe is an open source Python-Markdown extension meant to make math formatting easy.
-It's math syntax is quite similar to AsciiMath, but with more granular formatting controls and custom extensions.
+Its math syntax is quite similar to AsciiMath, but with more granular formatting controls and custom extensions.

 ## State of the project